 2. Employing Keyboard Shortcuts to Duplicate a Sheet in Excel

-- Firstly, select the first cell on your sheet.
+- Select the first cell on your sheet.

-- Secondly, to select all the occupied cells press CTRL+SHIFT+END.
+- To select all the occupied cells press CTRL + SHIFT + END.

 - Then, select the first cell.